 • It shows on the Register of Insolvencies for five years

-This makes it harder to get credit.
+This may make it harder to get credit.

 If your situation changes, your creditors might agree to a lump sum payment covering what you owe.